GDPR-Compliance-Checklist-Steps-and-Tools-To-Conquer-Data_Privacy_blog_featured_image.png

 In a real-world example, a data controller could be a hospital, and a data processor could be a cloud storage provider where the hospital stores patient records.
 As the data controller, the hospital decides what information to store and how to use it.
 The cloud provider (data processor) simply stores the data securely according to the hospital’s instructions.

-🚦Remember: GDPR places more responsibility on data controllers to create and implement privacy by design into all of their business processes.
+🚦Remember: GDPR places more responsibility on data controllers to create and implement privacy by design into all their business processes.

 GDPR: A privacy law or an information privacy law?